 Non-profit campaigning organisations, however, possess a special instability due to the fact that most are staffed or run by individuals whose entire life is about campaigning and resisting the status quo.
 Why would we expect them to campaign for change on the outside and not do so inside the organisations for which they work?

-Those organisations are also poorly equipped to deal with internal opposition because the “leaders” are themselves often inherently incapable of resolving conflict via mediation or conciliation because not only are they, themselves, campaigners but because a large ego and the conviction that they are right often comes with the territory, for long-term campaigners.
+Those organisations are also poorly equipped to deal with internal opposition because the “leaders” are themselves often inherently incapable of resolving conflict via mediation or conciliation.
+This is because not only are they, themselves, campaigners but because a large ego and the conviction that they are right often comes with the territory for long-term campaigners.

 - Differentiate between campaign and management skills and between project management and organisational management.